TheKevJames/experiments/google-pubsub-perf/README.rst

   than pausing a bit between them; to me, that implies there's a definite corrolation between the 99th percentile and the spin up time I already mentioned above.
 Results may be better than they appear?

+* Using a synchronous subscription strategy was... hard.
+By the time you start enough processes to have the throughput necessary to make this a valid test case, the additional overhead kept it below the mark.
+I *think* the data is pointing to no real change in latency, assuming you have enough workers to keep up with your ingestion rate, but it would cost a whole bunch to (dis?)prove that hypothesis.
+The overall throughput seems to be somewhere in the neighbourhood of a hundredth (worse, maybe?) of the async method -- which pretty much means you'd be better served using async processors with a low flow control value.

 And, less relevantly: